Urology Fellowship Training

 The pediatric urology fellow will be able to demonstrate competence in the various domains of Pediatric Urology, including proficiency in the following:

 - Endoscopic surgery: Experience in endoscopic, including laparoscopic surgery.
-This should include diagnostic as well as therapeutic intervention and should include vaginal, urethral, vesical and ureteral surgery as well as laparoscopic diagnostics and therapeutics.
+This should include diagnostic as well as therapeutic interventions for vaginal, urethral, vesical, and ureteral surgery.

 - Outpatient pediatric urology: Experience in all aspects of outpatient care with graded responsibility.